ogpoyrazoglu/cuniform_sampling/unsupervised_cuniform_trajectory_sampling/README.md

 For sampling the trajectories, follow the following steps

-1. Get the Level sets config file using the following repository - "https://github.umn.edu/cao00125/traj_sampling.git"
+1. Get the Level sets Pickle file using the c_uniform_sampling.py code from cuniform_trajectory_sampling folder or use the pickle file added to the Folder
 2. Change the model path to your path
 3. Change the time horizon, discretization and number of trajectories to your requirement
 4. Run the following command